 Remove the strips from the mayonnaise with a fork and place on the crumbs.
 Sprinkle the other half of the crumbs over the strips and toss to make sure they are coated, pressing the crumbs into the strips.
 Transfer the strips to the rack.
 Sprinkle lightly with seasoning and spray the top of the strips with cooking spray.
 Bake until golden brown, around 20 minutes.

 Lastly, if you’re looking to make a vegetarian version, I have a few suggestions.
 As your primary substitute, consider one of the following: firm tofu; the Indian dry cheese called Paneer, which resembles tofu more than cheese; or another non-melting cheese such as halloumi or queso blanco.
-I even think a low-moisture string cheese stick could work well.
 Just be sure to adjust the amount of salt based on what you are using.
 Halloumi is very salty whereas tofu needs extra seasoning.
 Paneer is sometimes salted and sometimes not.

 When I tested a couple of these versions, I found that they worked just fine, but were a little more reminiscent of mozzarella sticks than chicken fingers- certainly not a bad thing in my book!
 The non-melting cheeses allow you to bake the sticks without them melting all over.
 The smooth surface of the paneer requires a little extra pressing to get the crumbs to stick, but they came out beautifully.
 Served with tomato sauce, these would be great as an appetizer for a party.
 Here are my paneer fingers: